Libensemble/libensemble/README.rst

 each requiring only a basic familiarity with NumPy_.
 Simulator functions perform and monitor simulations or other operations based on parameters from generator functions.
-Generator functions can train models, perform optimizations, and produce parameters on-the-fly based on simulation results.
-Users can incorporate any machine-learning, mathematics, resource-management, or other libraries they wish into these functions.
+Generator functions can train models, perform optimizations, and produce parameters in a streaming fashion based on simulation results.
+Users can incorporate any machine-learning, mathematics, resource-management, or other libraries into these functions.

 libEnsemble aims for: